 - a police check from Australia and the other countries of residence will be required

-- case officer must be satisfied that the applicant is a ‘genuine temporary entrant’ (similar to student visa GTE assessment)
+- in some circumstances GTE assessment will be conducted.
+Case officer must be satisfied that the applicant is a ‘genuine temporary entrant’ (similar to student visa GTE assessment)

-- TSS visa holders have to be paid a minimum salary rate (TSMIT) as set out by the Government (or higher, where a caveat applies)
+- TSS visa holders have to be paid at least a minimum salary rate (TSMIT) as set out by the Government (or higher, where a caveat applies)